Home » News » A Better Name for a Better Kind of Care

 The Hospice of the Northwest Complementary Therapy Program has been renamed the Integrative Therapies Program.

 Because symptoms of pain and suffering can become more pronounced and complex at the end of life, we provide therapies that care for the mind and spirit with the same expertise and clinical excellence as the care we provide to the body.
-By changing our program name, from Complementary Therapies to Integrative Therapies, we hope to show that these treatments, which complement traditional medical therapies, are integrated into our standard delivery of care.
+By changing our program name from Complementary Therapies to Integrative Therapies, we hope to show that these treatments which complement traditional medical therapies, are integrated into our standard delivery of care.

-The Integrative Therapies program at Hospice of the Northwest helps to manage pain, anxiety, nausea, depression as well as improve sleep and restfulness.
+The Integrative Therapies program at Hospice of the Northwest helps to manage pain, anxiety, nausea, and depression as well as improve sleep and restfulness.
 For Rick Nelson, massage therapy provided relief from pain and anxiety: “Hospice has brought sleep back into my home.
 I can breathe well again, and they have brought me comfort.
 Hospice brought the right people here to help.
 I always look forward to the visits.
-I sleep so well for the next couple of nights after Tiana comes.”
+I sleep so well for the next couple of nights after (massage therapist) Tiana comes.”

 Despite their effectiveness in improving quality of life, Integrative Therapies are not funded by the Medicare Hospice benefit or other insurances.
 Because of this, we rely on the generosity of donors to continue to make these services available free of charge to our patients.
 We are grateful for the support of the community, and we remain dedicated to providing the kind of expert and compassionate end of life care our community expects and deserves.

-Donors to the Hospice of the Northwest foundation provided 1,630 Integrative Therapy visits in 2018.
-Thank you for making a difference, and thank you for helping Hospice patients live every moment of life with compassion and dignity.
+Donors to the Hospice of the Northwest Foundation provided 1,630 Integrative Therapy visits in 2018.
+Thank you for making a difference, and thank you for helping hospice patients live every moment of life with compassion and dignity.
 For more information about hospice care, integrative therapies, or how to make a gift in support of expert compassionate and dignified end of life care, please contact Hospice of the Northwest at 360-814-5550 or www.hospicenw.org.